 I have to confess: I’m not a “sewist”.
 Like, at all.
 I once sewed a pillow that took me hours only to find out that the fabric I used was poor quality and left red stains all over my bed.
 Ugh.
 Off I marched to Homesense for a new pillow and promptly returned my sewing machine to my mom.
 I suppose I got over it because here I am, doing a sewing tutorial!

-Of course living in Canada we are constantly looking for ways to warm up without cranking up the heat to help conserve energy.
-These are amazing!
+Of course, living in Canada we are constantly looking for ways to warm up without cranking up the heat to help conserve energy.
+These Sweetheart Magic Bags are amazing!
 I take one to bed with me every night.
 Move over Charles haha!
 You can also put them in the freezer if you need the opposite effect.

-My sweet mom came over to show me how to sew them and her and Charlie went to town making them – they created the cutest assembly line!
+My sweet mom came over to show me how to sew them and she and Charlie went to town making them – they created the cutest assembly line!
 She showed me all of her little tricks, it sure is nice having her live a stone’s throw away from our house.
-We are all so lucky to have my parents near by.
+We are all so lucky to have my parents nearby.

 One of my mom’s tips included the best type of rice to use, which is Jasmine rice (it’s scented and is our favourite) but really any WHITE rice will do.
 It’s the only time you’ll see me flat out recommending white rice over brown!
 Why white?
 Brown rice has bran and germ intact, which are prone to going rancid quicker.
 And nobody wants a rice bag that smells like rancid rice, I promise you!